Junction Village

 Junction Village is a suburb in Melbourne, Victoria, Australia, 45 km south-east of Melbourne's Central Business District, located within the City of Casey local government area.
 Junction Village recorded a population of 1,051 at the 2021 census.

 Junction Village has a small row of shops and a sports oval.

+Transportation

+Cranbourne Transit operates Route 796 to Cranbourne via Clyde, with additional Route 795 services to Warneet on weekdays.